schaduwen/gl703/README.md

 * Fan control (5.7+)
 * Fn keys (5.11+)

-Kernel 5.7 fixed fan_boost_mode causing 100% CPU utilization when changing fan speed [[1]](https://github.com/schaduwen/gl703/blob/master/README.md#references).
-Kernel 5.11 added support for the keyboard Fn keys [[2]](https://github.com/schaduwen/gl703/blob/master/README.md#references).
+Kernel 5.7 fixed fan_boost_mode_store causing 100% CPU utilization when changing fan speed[[1]](https://github.com/schaduwen/gl703/blob/master/README.md#references).
+Kernel 5.11 added support for the keyboard Fn keys[[2]](https://github.com/schaduwen/gl703/blob/master/README.md#references).

 Headphone/mic Jack
 ------------------
-Currently broken on kernel 5.13.12.
-Investigation pending.

-Sometime during kernel 5.7, an update caused the headphone/microphone jack to not work [[3]](https://github.com/schaduwen/gl703/blob/master/README.md#references).
+During kernel 5.7 on Tumbleweed, an update caused no sound from the headphone/microphone jack[[3]](https://github.com/schaduwen/gl703/blob/master/README.md#references).
+This update introduced, changed the ASUS default headphone model to headset mode with microphone.

-Add `options snd-hda-intel model=dell-headset-multi` to /etc/modprobe.d/alsa.conf.
+To revert this change, change the HD-Audio Codec-Specific model by adding the following to /etc/modprobe.d/alsa-base.conf[[4]](https://github.com/schaduwen/gl703/blob/master/README.md#references):

+`options snd_hda_intel index=0 model=headset-mode-no-hp-mic`

-If the alsa.conf does not exist, create it.
-The device needs to be powered off (not rebooted) for the changes to take effect.
+If alsa-base.conf does not exist, create it.
+The device needs to be powered off (do not reboot) for the changes to take effect.

 Undervolt
 ---------
 The i7-8750H can be undervolted with the program undervolt by georgewhewell (https://github.com/georgewhewell/undervolt).
-As of kernel 5.9+, the kernel parameter `msr.allow_writes=on` needs to be included [[4]](https://github.com/schaduwen/gl703/blob/master/README.md#references).
+As of kernel 5.9+, the kernel parameter `msr.allow_writes=on` needs to be included[[4]](https://github.com/schaduwen/gl703/blob/master/README.md#references).

 Keyboard Backlight
 ------------------